damianhakert/damianhakert.github.io/source/handbook/sales/demo/index.html.md

 ## Idea (Chat)

 Let's go back to our Mattermost client.
-Today, more and more of your team's conversations are happening in chat, not in issues.
-So when a great idea comes along, it's such a waste to let it die in a chat room.
-Wouldn't it be great if we could create an issue for the project, right from chat?
-With the GitLab chat command integration, you can do exactly that.
+Today, more of your team's conversations are happening in chat, not in issues.
+With GitLab's chat command integration, you can turn ideas into issues with one command.

 > * Go to Mattermost [https://mattermost.make-sid-dance.com](https://mattermost.make-sid-dance.com)
 > * Skip tutorial
 > * Type: Let's improve the homepage!

-So the team just came up with the idea to improve the homepage.
-Let's turn this idea into an issue.

 > * Type: `/minimal-ruby-app help`

 On first use, the command will ask you to connect your GitLab account, which is as simple as clicking the provided link in the response.